- Contact & Location

 It is also advisable for them to eat lightly – no overly large or hard to digest meals.
 And remember to give them access to plenty of fresh water.

-It can take up to 48 hours for the effects to fully work through their system.
+It can take up to 48 hours for the effects of energy work to fully work through their system.

 Senior / ill animals

-One area in which healing is especially helpful is when an animal is getting older or has been given a life limiting diagnosis.
-Healing can support you both during this time, helping you to share a special closeness and to make the most of the time you have together, through this challenging period, and beyond.
+One area in which this approach is especially helpful is when an animal is getting older or has been given a life limiting diagnosis.
+It can be good for both of you to receive this support during this time, helping you to share a special closeness and to make the most of the time you have together, through this challenging period, and beyond.

 If you find yourself in this situation you might like to download my leaflet on bereavement and loss.